 If your files have been assigned to an incorrect grant you should take steps to assign them to the correct grant.
 If you do not do this you could inadvertently exceed a grant quota or, more ominously, expose your files to being deleted if they are assigned to a grant that expires.
 To change the charge-id for a file use the chgrp command.
 There is a man page for chgrp.
 As was mentioned, at PSC group is synonymous with charge-id.
 The chgrp command can be used to change the charge-id for a single file, for a group of files using wildcards, or for all the files in a directory.

 For example, suppose you want to change the charge-id for all your files in the directory mynewdata, which is a directory you created off your Data Supercell home directory.
 First, you would cd to your Data Supercell home directory.
 Then you would issue the command

 This command will assign all the files in mynewdata to charge-id mc3ts7p.

-The second case of an expiring grant is if there is not a three-month time overlap between your old and your new grant.
-This is also the situation that applies if you are not applying for a new PSC grant.
-In this scenario your Data Supercell files will be deleted when the three-month time limit is reached.
-You should therefore move any Data Supercell files you want to maintain to another location, using Globus Online, if possible.
+You should move any Data Supercell files you want to maintain to another location.
 If you have been actively monitoring your usage during the course of your grant this process will be less daunting.
 Any files you do not want to save you should delete.